Postpartum Hair Loss

 Low-level laser therapy regrows hair at the cellular level.

 It’s based on the principle of photo-biotherapy, a procedure where laser light reactivates protein synthesis.
 Clinical trials demonstrate that inactive hair follicles can be made to resume protein synthesis throughout the use of this treatment.

-You also don’t have time to be seeking expensive and time consuming procedures and medicine for your hair loss.
-That’s why low-level laser therapy can be your next best option since you can use it at home or on the go.
-It’s non-invasive and ideal for at-home use.
-Being portable, the Illumiflow laser cap is perfect for mothers of newborns that don’t want to be restricted to their home in order to apply its use.
+That’s why low-level laser therapy can be perfect for your situation.
+You can use it at home or on the go.
+The Illumiflow laser cap is portable, so it’s perfect for mothers of newborns who don’t want to be restricted to their home to apply its use.

-With the illumiflow laser cap, you can get back to your normal routing, see beautiful hair growth, stop fretting about your hair falling out, and focus on being a mother to your new born baby.
+The good news is that while postpartum hair loss is common, you can take some steps to restore your hair naturally.
+Focus on nutrition, self-care, and try out low-level laser therapy.
+With the illumiflow laser cap, you can get back to your routine, see beautiful hair growth, stop fretting about your hair falling out, and focus on being a mother to your newborn baby.